XinYangMTSU/D3JS/Intro.md

 Although we could write our code as it is on the left, in D3 we will almost always be writing it out as it is on the right.
 This is called method chaining, we're passing the result of our first method call onto our second method call, which are're then passing on to our third method call, and so on...

+Our call to D3 select here returns SVG canvas, and we're calling our append method on this, which returns a blank rect tag.
+We're then calling our attr method on that rect tag, which returns the same red tag with an x value of 25, ....

+The indents here are useful to break up our code, and to show which methods are being applied to which D3 selection.

+Something that might not be obvious is that each of these method calls returns something.
+We are only able to chain these methods together because each of the attr methods are returning the element that they're changing.

 ## Here in the example below, a rectangle is being drawn using D3 in an SVG container.

 <p align="center">